waterbearlang/waterbear/README.md

 # Bugs

-* Wrappers on stage are getting set to position: relative!
 * Make sure restore dialogue scrolls
 * Block labels wrapping on Firefox
 * Clicking into tabs doesn't work on iPad